beakerbrowser/homebase/README.md

 dashboard:             # set to false to disable
   port: 8089           # port for accessing the metrics dashboard

-# enable publishing to homebase from Beaker and the Dat CLI
-webapi:                # set to false to disable
-  domain:              # enter your web API's domain here (optional, unless Let's Encrypt TLS is wanted on the web API)
-  username:            # the username for publishing from Beaker or the Dat CLI
-  password:            # the password for publishing from Beaker or the Dat CLI

-# enter your pinned dats here
+# enter your hosted hyperdrives here
-dats:
+hyperdrives:
-  - url:               # URL of the dat to be pinned
+  - url:               # URL of the hyperdrive to be hosted
-    domains:           # (optional) the domains of the dat
+    domains:           # (optional) the domains of the hyperdrive

 # enter any proxied routes here
 proxies: